abraunegg/onedrive/docs/webhooks.md

 *  In your 'config' file, set `webhook_public_url = "https://<your.fully.qualified.domain.name>/webhooks/onedrive"` as the public URL that will receive subscription updates from the Microsoft Graph API platform.

 > [!NOTE]
-> This URL should utilise your FQDN and be resolvable from the Internet.
-This URL will also be used within your 'nginx' configuration.
+> This URL will utilise your FQDN and must be resolvable from the Internet.
+This FQDN will also be used within your 'nginx' configuration.

 #### Testing
 At this point, if you attempt to test 'webhooks', when they are attempted to be initialised, the following error *should* be generated: